North Platte River Near Saratoga, Wyoming

 - Pick Bridge has free camping and it is a nice campground.
 Camp on the west side of the river.
 It has an outhouse and no running water.
 To reach Pick Bridge Campground follow Highway 130 North out of Saratoga and turn left after about 9 miles.

 - Foote Campground has free camping.
 It is a nice campground along the river with trees.
 It has an outhouse and no running water.
 To reach Foote Campground follow Highway 130 North out of Saratoga and turn left after about 4 miles.
+There is also a boat ramp at Foote, so make sure you are camping at the campground and not the boat ramp.
+The campground is to the north of the boat ramp.

 - You can camp at Saratoga Lake, but there is a fee.
 It has more modern facilities, but not too many trees.
 In the low areas, there may be mosquitoes.